bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Adam Jonas: 00:01:09

 It's been a while, but we have two great guests today.
-Welcome to Chaincode.
-It's great to have you here.
+Welcome to Chaincode, It's great to have you here.
 And I'm excited to talk about Simple Taproot channels.

 Oliver Gugger: 00:01:18